d2s/Documentation/README.md

 I have uploaded a short (about 5 minutes) [YouTube demo of RsyncOSX](https://www.youtube.com/watch?v=ty1r7yvgExo) : "Downloading RsyncOSX, installing, first time configuration and using RsyncOSX for the first time.
 Backup (as demo) of about 120 MB of data and 4000 files to a VirtualBox FreeBSD machine."

+## MacUpdate

+RsyncOSX is also released on [MacUpdate](https://www.macupdate.com/app/mac/56516/rsyncosx) as well.
+The application is downloaded about 8000 times from MacUpdate (all versions, April 2017).
+RsyncOSX does also inform users about new releases and link to download new version.

+To be honest, I have **no idea** how many users of RsyncOSX there is.

 ## Other documents

 There are a few other documents in context of RsyncOSX.
 To enable remote storage of backups please read how to [enable passwordless logins](docs/PasswordlessLogin.md).
 Rsync utilises parameters.
 RsyncOSX can send extra (set by user) parameters to rsync.